 Basic earnings per share are computed by dividing net income by weighted average shares outstanding.
-Average shares outstanding were 64,218 for the years ended December 31, 2021 and 2020, respectively.
-As reflected in the Consolidated Statements of Income, the Bank's basic earnings per share were computed to be \$3,208 and \$1,455 for the years ended December 31, 2021 and 2020, respectively.
+Average shares outstanding were 64,220 and 64,218 for the years ended December 31, 2022 and 2021, respectively.
+As reflected in the Consolidated Statements of Income, the Bank's basic earnings per share were computed to be \$3,372.50 and \$3,207.99 for the years ended December 31, 2022 and 2021, respectively.

 Diluted earnings per share are computed by dividing net income by the weighted average shares outstanding including the dilutive effects of potential common shares (e.g. stock options).
 The Bank has no potentially dilutive common shares.
-Therefore, diluted earnings per share are equal to basic earnings per share for the years ended December 31, 2021 and 2020.
+Therefore, diluted earnings per share are equal to basic earnings per share for the years ended December 31, 2022 and 2021.

 The Federal Deposit Insurance Corporation and the State of California Department of Financial Protection and Innovation regulate the Bank.
 California banking laws limit cash dividends to the lesser of retained earnings or net income for the last three years, net of any distributions made to shareholders during such period.
-At December 31, 2021, an aggregate of \$270 million of retained earnings was available for the payment of future dividends or distributions under this restriction.
+At December 31, 2022, an aggregate of \$251 million of retained earnings was available for the payment of future dividends or distributions under this restriction.

-Note 21.
+Note 20.
 Regulatory Matters

 The Bank is subject to various regulatory capital requirements administered by the federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory - and possibly additional discretionary - actions by regulators that, if undertaken, could have a direct material effect on the Bank's consolidated financial statements.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities, and certain off-balance-sheet items as calculated under regulatory accounting practices.
 The net unrealized gain or loss on available for sale securities is excluded from regulatory capital.
 The Bank's capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
-Failure to meet capital adequacy requirements to which it was then subject.
+Failure to meet capital requirements can initiate regulatory action.
+Management believes as of December 31, 2022 and 2021, the Bank met all capital adequacy requirements to which it was then subject.
 Prompt corrective action regulations provide five classifications: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.

 If only adequately capitalized, regulatory approval is required to accept brokered deposits.
-If undercapitalized, capital distributions are limited, as is asset growth and expansion, and capital restoration plans are required.
-At December 31, 2021, the most recent notifications from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+If under-capitalized, capital distributions are limited, as is asset growth and expansion, and capital restoration plans are required.
+At December 31, 2022, the most recent notifications from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification that management believes have changed the Bank's category.